ShreyashVaidya11/termux-cloudshell-setup/README.md

 - **Screen Recording:** Use AZ Screen Recorder (Android)
 - **GIF Creation:** Use ScreenToGif or LICEcap
 - **Diagramming:** Draw.io or Excalidraw

+Remember to replace placeholder URLs with actual image paths once you have the visuals ready!